vasanthk/React-Webpack-App/README.md

 # React Webpack App

+Just messing around with React, it's router and Webpack.
-A basic Single Page React Web App with React-router and Webpack.
+A basic SPA with React-router and Webpack.